bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image279.png?raw=true"
   style="width:45%"
-  alt="Function randomInt accepting min and max." />
+  title="Function randomInt accepting min and max" alt="Function randomInt accepting min and max." />
 <img src="./images/image280.png?raw=true"
   style="width:45%"
-  alt="Test, function randomInt with min and max of 0 to 6 (exclusive)." />
+  title="Test, function randomInt with min and max of 0 to 6 (exclusive)" alt="Test, function randomInt with min and max of 0 to 6 (exclusive)." />
 </p>
 Let's go ahead and add this to our function over here.
 We've got that in there, we can